MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### VII

-Geralt and Chireadan and in from of mayor Neville and priest Krepp, accused of many crimes.
-Dandillion falls through the portal and Yennefer catches the djinn like a bumblebee tied to a thread and starts destryoing the town.
+Geralt and Chireadan are accused of many crimes by mayor Neville and priest Krepp.
+Dandillion falls through the portal and Yennefer catches the djinn like a bumblebee: tied to a magical thread.
+The djinn furiously begins to destroy every building within his reach.
 Krepp summons a portal for Geralt to go through.

 #### VIII

-Geralt tries to escape from the djinn with Yennifer while she furiously demands that she could control the djinn.
+Geralt tries to escape from the djinn with Yennefer while she furiously demands that she could control the djinn.
 They both jump twice using a portal and return to where they started.

 #### IX

-Dandillion, Neville, Krepp and Errdil watch Garealt and Yennifer fighting from afar fearing that the djinn will destroy the town when he breaks loose.
+Dandillion, Neville, Krepp and Errdil watch Garealt and Yennefer fight from afar fearing that the djinn will destroy the town when he breaks loose.

 #### X

-Yennifer immobilizes Geralt with a magical red hot spiderweb and Geralt implores her to run away, but she is defiant.
+Yennefer immobilizes Geralt with a magical red hot spiderweb and Geralt implores her to run away.
+She is defiant.

 #### XI

-Krepp revelas that Geralt has the djinn's wishes.
-The first one was to destroy the town, the second to kill the dungeon guard and the third. prays Krepp, he should revel to Yennifer.
+Krepp reveals that Geralt has the djinn's wishes.
+The first one was to destroy the town, the second to kill the dungeon guard and the third, prays Krepp, he should reveal to Yennefer.

 #### XII

-Yennifer asks Geralt to make the final wish because she wants to capture it, but Geralts insists that it'll kill her.
+Yennefer asks Geralt to make the final wish because she wants to capture the djinn.
+Geralt insists that it'll kill her.

 #### XIII

-Krepp and Dendillion ponder what might be the wish that would save both Geralt and Yennifer from the djinn's wrath.
+Krepp and Dendillion ponder what might be the wish that would save both Geralt and Yennefer from the djinn's wrath.

 #### XIV

-Geralt finds out Yennifer was a hunchback while she goads him into making the final wish, which he does.
+Geralt finds out Yennefer was a hunchback while she goads him into making the final wish, which he does.

 #### XV

-Krepp and Dandillion are convinced Geralt died after the djinn escapes into the sky.
+Krepp and Dandillion are convinced Geralt and Yennefer died after the djinn escaped into the sky.

 #### XVI

-Geralt and Yennifer survived and Geralt wished that they be togather.
+Geralt and Yennefer survived and Geralt wished that they be together.

 #### XVII

-Chireadan reveals that Geralt and Yennifer are both alive and are mking love.
+Chireadan reveals that Geralt and Yennifer are both alive and are making love.

 ### Voice of Reason